MHickey2/EssenChelle-Oils/TESTING.md

 <br/>

 3. Python Validation   <a name="python"></a>
   Python testing was done without the use of Pep8 as the site was down, instead an extension was added which highlighted errors and showed them in the problems panel within gitpod.
 Most errors during the build related to long lines, which I rectified.
 I also used [Code Institute Python Linter](https://pep8ci.herokuapp.com/).
-I found no faults from the gitpod linter testing and have included sample results from the Code Institute Linter
+I found no faults from the gitpod linter testing and have included sample results from the Code Institute Linter.
+I have had to open a seperate workspace in the last few days of the project as I had run out of gitpod hours and could not access my original workspace (not sure if that makes a difference and if everything I installed is still present, but thought I would mention it anyway, in case they are not)

   <br/>